aryadevirajeev/Telecom-Analysis/README.md

 - Try to assess the customers by having online surveys and rating
 - According to usage provide customers with personalised plans through in-app services
 - A quality check on the customer service is recommended
-- Compare the 5G plans of competators
+- Compare the 5G plans of competitors
-- Reduce the cost of the plans after comapring with competators
+- Reduce the cost of the plans after comapring with competitors

 #### Abbreavtions Used
 **TR**- *Total Revenue*,